EllAchE/EllAchE.github.io/index.md

 ## Logan Harless
-Web scraping, NLP, Prediction/Financial/Crypto markets, mobile app development and more in Java, Node/Typescript, Python... see my resume or LinkedIn for the full list :)
+Current full-stack engineer/technical consultant @Credera.
+Interested in web scraping, NLP, Prediction/Financial/Crypto markets, mobile app development and more with
+Java, Node/Typescript, Python... see my resume or LinkedIn for the full list :)

 Always looking to build with others, feel free to reach out!